trustline-inc/probity/README.md

-# Stablecoin
+# Probity

-Aurei crypto stablecoin
+Smart contract system for the Aurei crypto stablecoin

 ## Quickstart